carbon-language/carbon-lang/clang-tools-extra/docs/index.rst

 Introduction
 ============
-Welcome to the clang-tools-exta project which contains extra tools built using Clang's tooling API's.
+Welcome to the clang-tools-extra project which contains extra tools built using Clang's tooling API's.